Catholic Church and Nazi Germany during World War II: Central Europe

 Slovakia was a rump state formed by Hitler when Germany annexed the western half of Czechoslovakia.
 Hitler was able to exploit Czechoslovakia's ethnic rivalries—particularly presence of the German-speaking Sudetenlanders, and the independent minded Slovaks.
 The Slovak People's Party (SPP) had been founded in 1913 by a Catholic priest, Andrej Hlinka, and wanted Slovak autonomy.
 The extreme-nationalist lawyer Vojtech Tuka headed the party's radical wing, which moved steadily closer to Nazism, complete with Hlinka Guard paramilitary.
 In March 1939, Prague arrested Hlinka's successor, Fr.
-Jozef Tiso, the Prime Minister of the Slovakian region, for advocating independence.
+Jozef Tiso, the Prime Minister of the Slovak region, for advocating independence.
 Hitler invited Tiso to Berlin, and offered assistance for Slovak nationhood.
-Tiso declared independence, and with German warships pointing their guns at the Slovakian Government offices, the Assembly agreed to ask Germany for "protection".
+Tiso declared independence, and with German warships pointing their guns at the Slovak Government offices, the Assembly agreed to ask Germany for "protection".
 The small and predominantly Catholic and agricultural region became the Fascist Slovak Republic, a nominally independent Nazi puppet state, with Tiso as president and Tuka as Minister-President.
 Tiso's role was largely ceremonial, while Tuka was the instrument of Nazi policy in the state.

 On 28 July 1940, Hitler instructed Tiso and Tuka to impose antisemitic laws.
 SS Officer Dieter Wisliceny was dispatched to act as an adviser on Jewish issues.
 According to Phayer, "Hitler demanded a price for Slovak independence, its 90,000 Jews.
 Pius XII wanted to save them, or at least the 20,000 who had converted to Christianity".
 Giuseppe Burzio, the Apostolic Delegate to Bratislava, protested the antisemitism and totalitarianism of the regime.
 Pius XII extended an apostolic blessing to Tiso.
 The Vatican was pleased to see a new Catholic state, but disapproved of the Codex Judaicum of September 1941 (based on the Nuremberg Laws) by which the legal rights of Jews were ended.
 The Holy See reacted with a letter of protest.
-The Slovakian bishops told Tiso that, through persecution of people on the basis of their race, he acted against the principles of religion and the Vatican demoted Tiso.
+The Slovak bishops told Tiso that, through persecution of people on the basis of their race, he acted against the principles of religion and the Vatican demoted Tiso.
 According to Phayer, the Vatican's main concern was for the rights of Jewish converts.

 Monsignor Jozef Tiso the priest-president of the Nazi puppet state of Slovakia, meeting Hitler.